Communist Party of Vietnam

-The Communist Party of Vietnam (CPV), also known as the Vietnamese Communist Party (VCP), is the founding and sole legal party of the Socialist Republic of Vietnam.
-Founded in 1930 by Hồ Chí Minh, the CPV became the ruling party of North Vietnam in 1954 and then all of Vietnam after the collapse of the South Vietnamese government following the Fall of Saigon in 1975.
+The Communist Party of Vietnam (CPV) is the sole legal party of Vietnam.
+Founded in 1930 by Ho Chi Minh, the CPV became the ruling party of North Vietnam in 1954 after the First Indochina War and all of Vietnam in 1975 after the Vietnam War.
 Although it nominally exists alongside the Vietnamese Fatherland Front, it maintains a unitary government and has centralized control over the state, military, and media.
 The supremacy of the CPV is guaranteed by Article 4 of the national constitution.
 The Vietnamese public generally refer to the CPV as simply "the Party" (Đảng) or "our Party" (Đảng ta).

 The CPV is organized on the basis of democratic centralism, a principle conceived by Russian Marxist revolutionary Vladimir Lenin.
 The highest institution of the CPV is the party's National Congress, which elects the Central Committee.
 The Central Committee is the supreme organ on party affairs in between party congresses.
-After a party congress, the Central Committee elects the Politburo and Secretariat, and appoints the First Secretary, the highest party office.
+After a party congress, the Central Committee elects the Politburo and Secretariat, and appoints the General Secretary, the highest party office.
 In between sessions of the Central Committee, the Politburo is the supreme organ on party affairs.
 However, it can only implement decisions based on the policies which have been approved in advance by either the Central Committee or the party's National Congress.
 As of 2017, the 12th Politburo has 19 members.
-The current party leader is Nguyễn Phú Trọng, who holds the titles of General Secretary of the Central Committee and Secretary of the Central Military Commission.

-The CPV is committed to communism and participates in the annual International Meeting of Communist and Workers' Parties.
-The party is also known for its advocacy of what it calls a "socialist-oriented market economy", as well as Hồ Chí Minh Thought, which combines Marxism–Leninism, Vietnamese philosophy, ideas from the French Revolution, and Hồ Chí Minh's personal beliefs.